JamieBort/Learning-Directory/IDEs/VisualStudioCode/README.md

   - This happens with JavaScript and TypeScript.
 Prettier extension is the formatter for these two file types.

+- Using just the keyboard,

+  - change focus between the editor, explorer, terminal all in vs code

+  - toggle open/close explorer and terminal

 ## Tips and Tricks

 HOW to take advantage of the fundamentals.